 It is a rare case where one party is awarded sole legal custody.
 Typically, courts reserve sole legal custody for cases with serious problems like drug abuse or child abuse.
 It can also happen when the non-custodial parent has simply been absent from the child’s life.
 But, in almost all other cases, parents hold legal custody jointly.

 The courts are strident in enforcing joint legal custody.
-It is a big “no, no” in most cases for one parent to make decisions unilaterally.
-For instance, if a parent wishes to take the child to a doctor for non-emergency treatment, there is a duty to inform the other parent of the appointment in advance.
-This provides the other parent an opportunity to attend the appointment.
-Both joint legal custodians have the right to be present and participate in decision making.
-It is also taboo for one parent to unilaterally enroll a child at a school or withdraw a child from a school without the approval of the other parent.
-The court can see this as evidence of a parent being uncooperative potentially jeopardizing the offending parent’s custody rights.
+It is a big “no, no” in most cases for one parent to make major decisions unilaterally.
+For instance, if a parent wishes to take the child to a doctor for non-emergency medical care, there is a duty to inform the other parent of the appointment in advance.
+This provides the other parent an opportunity to attend.

 [The key definitions relating to California child custody issues can be read at California Family Code sections 3000 to 3007.]

 The primary standard for determining child custody issues in California family law is the best interests of the child.
 To determine what “best interests of the child” means, California courts weigh two important policy considerations:

 - the health, safety, and welfare of children as the court’s primary concern, and